Read time 5 minutes

 What is the difference between an episiotomy and a perineal tear?

 An episiotomy is a cut made by a health professional, while a perineal tear happens on its own during the second stage of labour.
 When a baby is being born, the perineum needs to stretch a lot and sometimes tears on its own.
+If the caregiver feels there may be significant tearing, they may suggest a cut to direct any tearing away from the anus.

 How common are tears and episiotomies?